WorkflowSim/WorkflowSim-1.0/readme.txt

 This page is written by Weiwei Chen @chenww05.
 For details or bug reports, please contact the author.

 ### Support or Contact
-Please send an email to wchen@isi.edu
+Please send an email to support@workflowsim.org